 When using a flash you’ll need to expose for the background and the flash will illuminate the face of the subject.

-If you shoot outdoors you will need a particular type of flash that allows you to shoot at faster shutter speed, up to 1/8000th or if you don’t have a high speed sync flash a trick is to use a ND filter so that you can increase the aperture.
+If you shoot outdoors you will need a particular type of flash that allows you to shoot at faster shutter speed, up to 1/8000th or if you don’t have a high-speed sync flash a trick is to use an ND filter so that you can increase the aperture.

 Also, remember that to get better results when the sun in not too harsh.
 Aim to shoot closer to the golden hour, either sunrise or sunset.

 Ultimately, you need to set the right white balance to enjoy superior photos.
 Don’t be afraid of choosing one of the presets of your camera for starters, such as shady or daylight.